adiwg/mdBook/mdtranslator/distorder.md

 __plannedDateTime:__ *dateTime* - a [dateTime](../mdtranslator/dateTime.md) object providing the date and time after which the resource will be available

-__orderInstructions:__ *string* - general instrucions, terms, and servicesprovided by the distributor
+__orderInstructions:__ *string* - general instrucions, terms, and services provided by the distributor

 __turnaround:__ *string* - typical turnaround time for the filling of an order